FigCreative/Fig-Base-Wordpress-Theme/README.md

 Staging, Shall convert all images, and do CSS Unused, this will remove all CSS classes that are not used on the website.
 A backup of your local database shall also be created, with a production db that has all the urls changed as set in the grunt file.<br />
 <code>$ grunt launch</code>

 First upload onto the server, includes wordpress and all relevant files, make sure the config file is setup in wordpress.
-Also upload the production database in the <code>db/production/</code>
+Also upload the production database in the <code>db/production/</code><br />
 <code>$ grunt wordpress-upload</code>

-Alterations or changes to the website should then be uploaded using this command as it does not reupload wordpress base files.
+Alterations or changes to the website should then be uploaded using this command as it does not reupload wordpress base files.<br />
 <code>$ grunt wpcontent-upload</code>

 For production, run this to remove all unused css.
 Make sure settings in grunt are setup correctly.<br />